- Fiori has seen an unusual growth in the number of Fiori apps, which in part relates to the “Fiorized” apps.

-At least we should be able to agree whether S/4 as a suite, that is what is known as S/4 Enterprise Management is released.
+At least we should be able to agree whether S/4 as a suite, which is what is known as S/4 Enterprise Management, is released.
 And it isn’t yet released.
-What is currently being re-written was written by thousands of people over decades, so no surprise it is taking longer than projected by SAP.
+What is currently being rewritten was written by thousands of people over decades, so no surprise it is taking longer than projected by SAP.

 The Math for the Estimate

 To estimate the amount of Fiori apps usage and how drastically it differs from the statements made by SAP, we have to isolate where Fiori apps are used.

 - Fiori apps have been designed to be used mostly with the S4 ERP system.